In January 2018 the students of the Migration law Clinic started two new projects:

 This project is supervised by Evelien Brouwer and Kees Groenendijk

 Withdrawal of nationality of persons convicted of terrorism related crimes/persons who left the Netherlands to combat in Syria

 This project concerns the withdrawal of Dutch nationality of persons, who have been convicted of a terrorism related crime or who have left the Netherland in order to combat in Syria.
 These persons were born in the Netherlands or have lived in the Netherlands for a very long time.
 Their Dutch nationality can be withdrawn, because they also have the Moroccan nationality.
 The project will address questions regarding amongst others non-discrimination, loss of EU citizenship and proportionality.

 This project is supervised by Betty de Hart and Pieter Boeles

-From October 2017 until December/January 2017 the students of the Migration Law Clinic work on two cases, which are currently pending before the Court of Justice of the European Union.
+From October 2017 until December 2017 the students of the Migration Law Clinic worked on two cases, which are currently pending before the Court of Justice of the European Union.

 Withdrawal of residence permit of family members of a person who committed fraud